 Recommended by Mar from Once in a Lifetime Journey

-Brainchild of the Turkish-born serial entrepreneur Esin Güral Argat, Joali Maldives is slated as one of the resorts that promises an ultra-luxury experience.
+The brainchild of the Turkish-born serial entrepreneur Esin Güral Argat, Joali Maldives, is slated as one of the resorts that promise an ultra-luxury experience.

 In a country surrounded by seaside luxe, that is a big promise, but they do not disappoint.